 Time Frame

-Time to first Clinical Event Committee (CEC) confirmed clinical worsening up to EODBT will be reported.
-Clinical worsening is defined as the occurrence of at least one of the following events: 1) All-cause death; 2) Heart and/or lung transplantation; 3) Unplanned pulmonary hypertension (PH)-related hospitalization; 4) PH-related deterioration from baseline identified by at least one of the following: a) Persistent increase in World Health Organization functional class (WHO FC) that cannot be explained by another cause (for example, viral infection); b) Persistent deterioration by at least 15 percent (%) in exercise capacity; as measured by the 6MWD; c) New or worsening signs or symptoms of right heart failure; 5) Rescue pulmonary endarterectomy (PEA) and/or balloon pulmonary angioplasty (BPA) procedure due to worsening of PH.
+Time (months) to first CEC-confirmed clinical worsening up to EODBT were reported.
+Clinical worsening was defined as the occurrence of at least one of the following events: 1) All-cause death; 2) Heart and/or lung transplantation; 3) Unplanned pulmonary hypertension (PH)-related hospitalization; 4) PH-related deterioration from baseline identified by at least one of the following: a) Persistent increase in World Health Organization functional class (WHO FC) that could not be explained by another cause (for example, viral infection); b) Persistent deterioration by at least 15 percent (%) in exercise capacity; as measured by the 6MWD; c) New or worsened signs or symptoms of right heart failure; 5) Rescue pulmonary endarterectomy (PEA) and/or balloon pulmonary angioplasty (BPA) procedure due to worsening of PH.

-Time Frame: Baseline up to Week 28
+Time Frame: From Baseline (Day 1) up to Week 28

-Baseline up to Week 28
+From Baseline (Day 1) up to Week 28

-Time Frame: Baseline up to Week 28
+Time Frame: From Baseline (Day 1) up to Week 28

-Baseline up to Week 28
+From Baseline (Day 1) up to Week 28

-Change from Baseline to Week 28 in PAH-SYMPACT - Cardiovascular Symptom Domain Score
+Change From Baseline to Week 28 in PAH-SYMPACT - Cardiovascular Symptom Domain Score

-Time Frame: Baseline up to Week 28
+Time Frame: From Baseline (Day 1) up to Week 28

-Baseline up to Week 28
+From Baseline (Day 1) up to Week 28

-Time Frame: Baseline up to Week 28
+Time Frame: From Baseline (Day 1) up to Week 28

-Baseline up to Week 28
+From Baseline (Day 1) up to Week 28

 Change From Baseline to Week 28 in Accelerometer-assessed Proportion of Time Spent in Moderate to Vigorous Physical Activity

-Time Frame: Baseline up to Week 28
+Time Frame: From Baseline (Day 1) up to Week 28

-Baseline up to Week 28
+From Baseline (Day 1) up to Week 28

 Collaborators and Investigators